 When you call, you will be asked simple questions to aid agents in their investigation:

 - Date and time of violation

-- The suspect’s identity, if possible
+- Suspect’s identity, if known

-- Description of the suspects and vehicles
+- Description of the suspect and vehicle

 How can you tell if someone is poaching?

-- Many native species of reptiles and amphibians (turtles, lizards, snakes and frogs) are illegally taken for worldwide pet trade.
+- Collecting live animals for sale.
+Many native species of reptiles and amphibians (turtles, lizards, snakes, and frogs) are illegally taken for worldwide pet trade.

-- Some non-residents will try to buy lower-cost resident permits, even though they are not qualified to do so.
+- Hunting without a permit or with an inappropriate permit.
+Some non-residents will try to buy lower-cost resident permits, even though they are not qualified to do so.

 - Collecting native seeds, plants, or roots on Conservation Department lands.